gwiederecht11/calendar/README.md

 # calendar

 This application automatically ports user's google calendars to make it easier for groups to find time when everyone's free.
 Like when2meet, but better!
+Users select a date they want to meet, our application goes through user's schedule on given date and returns a free time slot where people are free.

-Team members: Tracy Lam, Geoffrey Wiederecht, Jessica Yeh
+Team members: Tracy Lam, Geoffrey Wiederecht, Jessica Yeh Demo Link:

-Things you may want to cover:
+Models and Description:

-* Ruby version
+Features:

-* System dependencies
+- Users can connect their Google Calendar

-* Configuration
+- Users can view their events for a given date

-* Database creation
+- Users can compare their calendar with another calendar for a given date

-* Database initialization
+- A free event between the two calendars is returned.

-* How to run the test suite
+Division of Labor:

-* Services (job queues, cache servers, search engines, etc.)
+Jessica: Created models + database + controllers

-* Deployment instructions
+Geoffrey: Created events

-* ...
+Tracy: Bootstrap + CSS + Views